 Deciding whether a process is spontaneous requires knowledge of the system’s enthalpy change, but that is not sufficient.
 It also requires knowledge of change in another property: entropy.
 (Similarly, deciding whether a process is product-favored requires knowledge of the system’s standard enthalpy change and standard entropy change.)
 The entropy change, ΔS, at constant temperature is defined as:

 Here, qrev is the heat transfer of energy for a reversible process, a theoretical process that takes place at such a slow rate that it is always at equilibrium and its direction can be changed (it can be “reversed”) by an infinitesimally small change in some condition.
 An example of a reversible process is melting water at 0 °C and 1 bar, where liquid water and ice are at equilibrium.
 Raising the temperature a tiny bit causes the ice to melt; lowering the temperature a tiny bit reverses the process, causing liquid water to freeze.

 On a molecular scale, the entropy of a system can be related to the number of possible microstates (W).
-A microstate is a specific configuration of the locations and energies of the atoms or molecules that comprise a system.
+A microstate is a specific configuration of the energies of a system.
 The relationship is:

 where kB is the Boltzmann constant with a value of 1.38×10−23 J/K (or 8.314 J/mol·K).